 Interestingly, what your company considers as core benefits may depend on how your flex or choice benefits are structured.
 Some basic questions that can help guide you include:

 - Are your flexible benefits chosen by the employee?
 The business?
 A combination of both?

 - What is the purpose of your flex benefits:

 - Provide flexibility for the employee to tailor a package to their specific needs or enhance their experience?

 - Allow the employee to choose from flexible benefits when the company doesn’t have enough in their budget to cover all areas outside of core support?

 - Offer flexible benefits that the business considers important for the location, the role, the employee level, and/or to recruit and retain critical talent?

 Perhaps the business has some choice of flexible benefits, and then there are some benefits that the employee may choose based on their family situation or other personal criteria.
-If the programme flex benefits are entirely the employee’s choice, then you many need to include some business need benefits in the core benefits.
+If the program flex benefits are entirely the employee’s choice, then you many need to include some business need benefits in the core benefits.
 If there are business choice benefits, the internal stakeholders selecting the benefits must understand what they are and offer provisions that provide support to the employee rather than just focusing on the bottom line.
 This is particularly important if the core benefits provided are minimal.

 Methodology of Flex Benefits

 The methodology of your flexible benefits is also key to what is provided as core benefits.
 If the flexible part of your package is a capped amount or a lump sum, you would likely want to ensure that the employee receives the basic relocation benefits as core so that they receive an adequate level of support.